Gasterbuzzer/NewSafetyHelp/README.md

 ## DLC: Seasonal Worker
  - "only_dlc" (Examples: true, false): If to only show in the DLC.
  - "include_dlc" (Examples: true, false): If to **also** include in the DLC.

+# Caller Values (Values of the caller for the Entry)
+ - "arcade_calls" (List) (Example: ["Hello, I have this problem...", "Hi, I think I have this problem..."]): List of text that appear when called in Arcade (Training) Mode.
+ - "caller_audio_clip_name" (Example: "sound.wav"): Audio played when called for this entity.

 ## Special Values
  - "replace_entry" (Examples: true, false): Replace Entry instead of adding it.